freedumb/rhel7-keycloak/README.md

 ### Run Keycloak (1.9.2) within a Docker container on OpenShift Enterprise v3.x

 #### Instructions for deploying to OpenShift Enterprise 3.1.x
 1. Clone this git repository.
-And copy the GIT URL to your GIT repo.
+And copy the GIT URL (to clipboard) to your GIT repo.
 2. Log into OpenShift via CLI (or Web UI)
 3. Create a new project.
   **CLI command:** _oc new-project keycloak_